Murder of Sophie Lancaster: Sophie Lancaster Foundation

 The Sophie Lancaster Foundation was founded on 20 October 2008 and became a registered charity on 18 May 2009.
 It is based in Haslingden.
 Amongst its founding members were Lancaster's parents, Sylvia and John Lancaster.
-Sophie Lancaster's brother, Adam Lancaster, works as a volunteer for the foundation.
+Sophie's older brother, Adam Lancaster, works as a volunteer for the foundation.

 The foundation has three objectives.
 The first is to commemorate Lancaster's life.
 The second is to challenge intolerance against the alternative community through education.
 The third is to campaign for a change in the law to class violence against members of the alternative community as hate crimes.
 It does this by engaging with educational institutions, music festivals, prisons, the police and social services.

-It's patrons include Simon Armitage, Robin Ince, Juliet Landau and Vicky McClure.
-Julie Hesmondhalgh is a former patron.
+Its patrons include comedian, actor and writer Robin Ince, actress, director and producer Juliet Landau, and TV presenter and actress Vicky McClure, as well as Simon Armitage.
+Actress Julie Hesmondhalgh, who played Sylvia Lancaster in the BBC screen adaptation of Black Roses, is a former patron.

-On 3 June 2010, Robert Maltby began an exhibition of his own art at Affleck's Palace in Manchester containing 15 paintings inspired by Lancaster.
-The exhibition was called Crimson Iris: The Art of Sophie.
-The money raised went to the Sophie Lancaster Foundation.
+On 3 June 2010, Robert Maltby put on an exhibition of his own art, Crimson Iris: The Art of Sophie, at Affleck's Palace in Manchester, featuring 15 paintings inspired by Lancaster.
+The money raised from the exhibition went to the Sophie Lancaster Foundation.